eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 circumstances User approval to present data from their EUDI Wallet Instance should be construed as lawful grounds for the processing of personal data by the Relying Party or any other party.
-A Relying Party requesting or processing personal data from a EUDI Wallet Instance must ensure that it has grounds for lawful processing of that data, according to Article 6 of the GDPR.
+A Relying Party requesting or processing personal data from an EUDI Wallet Instance must ensure that it has grounds for lawful processing of that data, according to Article 6 of the GDPR.